A characterization of normal 3-pseudomanifolds with at most two singularities: Abstract

 \section{Abstract}

-Characterizing face-number related invariants of a given class of simplicial complexes has been a central topic in combinatorial topology.
-In this regard, one of the most well-known invariants is $g_2$.
-Kalai's relative lower bound \cite{Kalai} for $g_2$ says that if $K$ is a normal $d$-pseudomanifold with $d \geq 3,$ then $g_2(K) \geq g_2(\lk (v))$ for any vertex $v$ of $K.$ In \cite{BasakSwartz}, two combinatorial tools - `vertex folding' and `edge folding' were defined.
-Let $K$ be a normal $3$-pseudomanifold with at most two singularities (in case of two singularities, we take one singularity as $\mathbb{RP}^2$).
-Let $t$ be a vertex of $K$ with $g_2(\lk (t)) \geq g_2(\lk (v))$ for any other vertex $v$.
-We prove that if $g_2{(K)} \leq g_2(\lk (t)) + 9$ then $K$ is obtained from some boundary complex of $4$-simplices by a sequence of operations connected sum, bistellar $1$-move, edge contraction, edge expansion, vertex folding and edge folding.
-Further, we prove that the upper bound is sharp for such combinatorial normal $3$-pseudomanifolds.
+Characterizing face-number-related invariants of a given class of simplicial complexes has been a central topic in combinatorial topology.
+In this regard, one of the well-known invariants is $g_2$.
+Let $K$ be a normal $3$-pseudomanifold such that $g_2(K) \leq g_2(\lk (v)) + 9$ for some vertex $v$ in $K$.
+Suppose either $K$ has only one singularity or $K$ has two singularities (at least) one of which is an $\mathbb{RP}^2$-singularity.
+We prove that $K$ is obtained from some boundary complexes of $4$-simplices by a sequence of operations of types connected sums, bistellar $1$-moves, edge contractions, edge expansions, vertex foldings, and edge foldings.
+In case $K$ has one singularity, $|K|$ is a handlebody with its boundary coned off.
+Further, we prove that the above upper bound is sharp for such normal $3$-pseudomanifolds.

 { {\em MSC 2020\,:} Primary 05E45; Secondary 52B05, 57Q05, 57Q25, 57Q15.

 {\em Keywords:} Normal pseudomanifolds, $f$-vector, vertex folding, edge folding, edge contraction.}